aknkrstozkn/ImGuiParticleSimulation/README.md

 # iMGui SDL Particle Simulation

-A basic, pixel-wise particle simulation designed for practicing with ImGui. <br />
+A basic, pixel-wise particle simulation designed for practicing with iMGui. <br />
 Features some cool visuals :)

 ## How it Looks